Gutters are an important part of your home’s weatherproofing system.

 Moss can be a troublesome nuisance in the Pacific Northwest Region.
 Moss and algae grow actively in wet weather.
 Fungi is found on rooftops, decks, lawns, walkways, typically the north facing or shady sides of outdoor structures.

 It is far more than just an unsightly condition.
 Algae, fungus, mold and moss cause stains and accelerated deterioration of the roof surface underneath, shortening the life of the roof.

 Fortunately, there are measures you can take to reduce the growth.
 A regular moss treatment should be a maintenance priority; it is an inexpensive way to keep moss from ever becoming evident or causing any damage.

 In the event that long-term neglect has taken place, we can remove larger accumulations prior to treatment.
-Moss is kept under control by spraying a liquefied zinc mixture to the affected areas of your roof to kill the moss, followed by the application of a granular product that slowly dissipates to help prevent new spores from germinating on your roof’s surface between applications.
+Moss is kept under control by applying a combination of granular and liquefied zinc mixture to the affected areas of your roof to kill the moss, that slowly dissipates over time to help prevent new spores from germinating on your roof’s surface between applications.